 In order to maintain our identity of Genuine Mustelids and differ ourselves from Wikipedia, it is not in our interest to mention every mustelid character that has appeared in media.
 To the best of our knowledge, we only present content from productions that have depicted them reasonably well in games and animation.
-In regards to literary fiction, we only mention published content that has a mustelid as the protagonist, antagonist or deuteragonist; to make your potential read of these creative works worthwhile.
+In regard to literary fiction, we only mention published content that has a mustelid as the protagonist, antagonist or deuteragonist; to make your potential read of these creative works worthwhile.

 We will also never include intrusive advertisements, pop-ups or autoplay videos on this website.

 This site uses non-commercial copyrighted material not own by Genuine Mustelids, which prevents us from linking directly to online retail or customer-to-customer sales.
 For this reason, all links in Mustelids in Media are directed to Wikipedia, or the Internet Movie Database (IMDb); provided they are listed on these sites.

 Due to there being so much confusion about what mustelids are, it is extremely difficult to explain their essence without… well, making things more complicated.
 We would prefer to be more scientifically accurate by categorizing mustelids by subfamily, but few readers would know what those subfamilies are, or which species are among them.
 To try and make things less confusing, if two or more species share a well-known common name, they will be placed within the same page.